TracyGJG/json-verify/README.md

 The inspiration for the project was the observation there as no standard or commercially available product to meet this somewhat niche requirement.
 If my prject were to utilise this code I would insist on the following.
 1. The code needs to be reviewed and revised accordingly.
+1. Confirm the MIT licence the project is released under is suiteable.
 1. The project would have to take ownership of (fork) the project (preferably feeding back improvements) as I cannot guarantee a prompt response to issues.

+If had been developing this for production I would probably have used TypeScript but otherwise I would have kept everything else the same.

 ## Future contributions
-I would welcome constructive comments on the project (via the repo [issues page](https://github.com/TracyGJG/json-verify/issues)) and pull requests containing changes but resever the right the deal with them as I see fit.
+I would welcome constructive comments on the project (via the repo [issues page](https://github.com/TracyGJG/json-verify/issues)) and pull requests containing suggested changes, but I reserve the right the deal with them as I see fit.
+I ask any contributors to read the following section on "How the module works" for the technical details.